LukeEcomod/SpaFHy_v1/README.md

 /results - (create!) to store results.

 Tested in Py 3.6, should also work with 2.7.
-Required packages: numpy, pandas, NetCDF4, pickle, scipy, matplotlib, (seaborn for plotting) Pandas is constantly evolving so depending on version some fixes may be necessary.
+Required packages: os, sys, numpy, pandas, NetCDF4, pickle, scipy, matplotlib, (seaborn for plotting) Pandas is constantly evolving so depending on version some fixes may be necessary.

 Antti: can you check through the codes and required versions of packages.
 Also, test using 2.7